basilica-san-vitale-mosaics-ravenna-photo

 Basilica di San Francesco

-Then step inside the 5th century Basilica di San Francesco just behind the tomb.
+Then step inside the 5th century Basilica di San Francesco just behind Dante’s tomb.
 This church was rebuilt and restored several times, particularly in the 13th and 19th centuries to address the fact that it was sinking into the marshy ground on which it was built.
 Standing at the main altar, you can easily see the different floor levels and column heights.
-Under the altar, look for a sunken chapel dating from the 10th century.
-The flooded chapel has a beautiful mosaic floor.

 hidden chapel ravenna